Andrew Symonds

 Andrew Symonds (9 June 1975 – 14 May 2022) was an Australian international cricketer, who played all three formats as a batting all-rounder.
-Commonly nicknamed "Roy", he was a key member of two World Cup winning squads.
-Symonds played as a right-handed, middle order batsman and alternated between medium pace and off-spin bowling.
+Commonly nicknamed "Roy", he was a key member of two World Cup–winning squads.
+Symonds was a part of the team that won both the 2003 Cricket World Cup and, four years later, the 2007 Cricket World Cup.
+Symonds played as a right-handed, middle-order batsman and alternated between medium pace and off-spin bowling.
 He was also notable for his exceptional fielding skills.

-After mid-2008, Symonds spent significant time out of the team, due to disciplinary reasons, including alcohol.
+After mid-2008, Symonds spent significant time out of the team due to disciplinary reasons, including alcohol abuse.
 In June 2009, he was sent home from the 2009 World Twenty20, his third suspension, expulsion or exclusion from selection in the space of a year.
-His central contract was then withdrawn, and many cricket analysts speculated that the Australian administrators would no longer tolerate him, and that Symonds might announce his retirement.
-Symonds eventually retired from all forms of cricket in February 2012, to concentrate on his family life.
+His central contract was then withdrawn, and many cricket analysts speculated that the Australian administrators would no longer tolerate him and that Symonds might announce his retirement.
+Symonds eventually retired from all forms of professional cricket in February 2012, to concentrate on his family life.